MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 }
 ```

-<br/>You will notice that we used data types such as “continent” that are more specific than just “string”.
+You will notice that we used data types such as “continent” that are more specific than just “string”.
 These data types are defined in *meanings.location.cdm.json*.
 You will also notice that, unlike **UserAgent**, we named the attributes for **ReverseIp** exactly as they are in the entity definition.
-We will go into why we did this in the [Attribute Resolution Guidance](creating-schemas.md###attribute-resolution-guidance) section.
+We will go into why we did this in the [Attribute Resolution Guidance](creating-schemas.md#attribute-resolution-guidance) section.

 ### _allImports.cdm.json

 Before we create entity schemas for our physical entities, we will create an *_allImports.cdm.json* document.
 This document contains a list of central imports that are needed for our other schema documents.
-Attribute groups, which we will go over in the [Attribute Groups](creating-schemas.md###attribute-groups) section, can also be defined in this document.
+Attribute groups, which we will go over in the [Attribute Groups](creating-schemas.md#attribute-groups) section, can also be defined in this document.
 Having an allImports document means that our schema documents can just import this file to import all the central documents and attribute group definitions, rather than having to import the individual schema documents directly.

 For instance, since our physical entities use attributes defined in our logical entities, we will need to import the schemas for our logical entities to use in the schemas for our physical entities.
 We will put all the logical entities’ schemas in our allImports document and then have our physical entities’ schemas just import this document.

-<br/>Here is our *_allImports.cdm.json*:
+Here is our *_allImports.cdm.json*:

 ![allImports Document](media/creating-schemas-allimportsincomplete.png)